nimbomx/CADD/.CADD/START.md

 2. Confirm current phase completion
 3. Present summary of completed work
 4. Start next phase of plan
-5. Generate tickets for new phase
+5. Generate tickets for new phase in `/tickets` folder
 6. **ASK**: "Do you want to update the README.md with the new features completed?"
 7. **IF YES**: Execute README Update (see section below)